Tamil Nadu Fire and Rescue Services

 The Tamil Nadu Fire and Rescue Services department is a service department of the Government of Tamil Nadu whose function is to fight fires and provide relief measures in times of calamities and disasters in Tamil Nadu.

-Having 331 fire and rescue stations spread all over the state and 2 Rescue stations, one at Hogenekal and other at Kotagiri, the department is currently the second largest in the country after the one in Uttar Pradesh.
+Having 365 fire and rescue stations spread all over the state and 3 Rescue stations, one at Hogenekal, one at Kotagiri and other at Marina beach Marina Rescue station the department is currently the second largest in the country after the one in Uttar Pradesh.
 Currently, it has 7,347 personnel.

 History

 Fire services in Tamil Nadu was introduced in 1908 with the formation of a Madras City Fire Brigade, a year after a major fire in the commissioner of revenue administration, land record office.
 Initially, the department comprised some steam or manually operated engines stationed in important parts, which were maintained by the Madras Corporation.

 The organisation was based on British pattern and the real fillip came during 1942 at the time of the Second World War.
 During 1967, a separate department for Fire Services was created and all operations were brought under it.